What Is a Hypervisor? Types, Use Cases, and Career Opportunities

 Con: Latency issues such as lagging are more common among type 2 hypervisors.
 They also tend to be less secure.
 Both of these issues exist because hosted hypervisors must access hardware resources indirectly through an OS.
 If the hardware's OS is compromised, the OS of any virtual machines the hypervisor has created will be too.

 It is unlikely that a single OS would occupy all of a computer's resources.
 However multiple operating systems running alongside each other (VMs) can.
 Hypervisor technology allows more use of a system's available resources.
-They save space and maintenance by creating independent operating systems that share the resources of a single machine.
+They save space and maintenance because they create independent operating systems that share the resources of a single machine.

-If you're interested in hypervisors and virtualisation technology, you might be a great fit for a computer science and information technology career.
-You’ll likely need a graduate degree to qualify for advanced careers.
-Also, consider obtaining a qualification in a relevant field to enhance your resume.
-Several relevant master’s degrees are hosted on Coursera, such as a Master of Computer and Information Technology and Master of Engineering in Engineering Management degrees offered by top Universities.
+If you’re interested in working with hypervisors and virtualization, consider the computer and information technology field and earning a degree in a relevant field.
+Advanced careers in this field may require a graduate degree.
+Several relevant master’s degrees are offered on Coursera, such as Master of Computer and Information Technology and Master of Engineering in Engineering Management degrees offered by top universities.

-The list below outlines a couple of positions that may work closely with virtualisation technology:
+The list below outlines a couple of positions that may work closely with virtualization technology and their average base salaries:

-Systems engineers work with hypervisors.
+Systems engineer (C$91,308 [1]): Many system engineers work with hypervisors.
 Their primary responsibility is to oversee the engineering, management, and security of computer systems.
-For this reason, systems engineers should have excellent project management and problem-solving skills.
-The average annual base salary for a systems engineer in the UK is £53,240 [1].
+You’ll need excellent project management and problem-solving skills to succeed in this role.

-Virtualisation engineers specialise in managing virtual computing platforms.
+Virtualization engineer (C$56,836 [2]): Virtual engineers specialize in managing virtual computing platforms.
 Their duties include migration management, end-user troubleshooting, and the maintenance of hypervisors and virtual machines.
-Virtualisation engineers must stay current on virtualisation trends and technologies.
-Professional Certificates in relevant fields of study can be highly beneficial for this position.
-The estimated annual pay for virtualisation engineers in the UK is £67,775 [2].
+Virtualization engineers must stay current on virtualization trends and technologies.
+For this reason, Professional Certificates in relevant fields of study can be highly beneficial for this role.

-You can learn more about operating systems and build your virtualisation skill set with an online course like Introduction to Operating Systems 1: Virtualization.
+You can learn more about operating systems and build your virtualization skill set with an online course like Introduction to Operating Systems 1: Virtualization.

-Build a deeper understanding of hypervisors and virtualisation by taking an online course on Coursera.
-To learn more about network virtualisation and boost your CV, consider Georgia Tech’s Network Function Virtualisation course.
-This program covers topics like network functions, virtual networks, and more.
-Upon completion, gain a Professional Certificate to include in your resume, CV, or LinkedIn profile.
+Build a deeper understanding of hypervisors and virtualization by taking an online course on Coursera.
+To learn more about network virtualization and boost your resume, consider earning Georgia Tech’s Network Function Virtualization.
+This program covers network functions, deploying virtualized networks, and more.

 Editorial Team